tochman/mocha_chai_e2e_testing/README.md

 global.expect = chai.expect;
 ```

 This setup requires your code to reside in a forder called `src` and your tests in  two separate folders.
 We will have our acceptance tests in the `features` folder, and our unit tests in the `spec` folder.
-Note: you are free to change these folder names if you like but will have to modify the scripts.
+Note: you are free to change these folder names if you like, but you will have to modify the scripts.

 Add the following scripts to `package.json`: